ajosephides/CV/README.md

 #### Fast Learner

-Whether it be a new technology (Ruby), new industry or new problem.
+Whether it be a new technology (Ruby, Javascript), new industry or new problem.

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
+While at Makers I had my first true exposure to Javascript.
+Within my second of exposure I had understood the link between a Ruby backend and Javascript frontend by writing an API in Ruby that was utilised by clientside Javascript to render and then filter data.
+This was done without explicit direction but by thinking through the disparate concepts I had just be exposed to and then joining them together.

-- A link to some on-line evidence (blogs, videos, articles, etc.)
+- A link to Makers BnB where this was done.

 #### Team Lead
-- Get to the crux of what is the right problem to be working on and supporting a team to achieve that goal
+- Get to the crux of what is the right problem to be working on and supporting a team to achieve that goal.
+Over the years working as a product manager, senior product manager and group product manager this has been crucial - when resources are tight it is important to be working on the problem that will drive the most value for the business.

 ## Education